Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 ## Making files for the constraint groups

-We will follow the reference tree from Rajter and Dunthorn 2021 (file:///C:/Users/ingri/Downloads/MBMG_article_69602_en_1.pdf).
+We constrained our tree according to the reference tree from Rajter and Dunthorn 2021 (http://dx.doi.org/10.3897/mbmg.5.69602).
 We made a file called constraint.tree with a newick tree of the main groups.

-Mesodonium was constrained to be within Litostomatea.
-Caenomorphidae, Cariacotrichea and Muranotrichea were constrained to be within Armophorea.
-Licnophoridae was constrained to be within Spirotrichea.
-Microthoracida was constrained to be within Nassophorea.
-Askenasia and Paraspathidium were constrained to be within Prostomatea.

 To output all taxa that we want to constrain, we made one file for each major group using the following commands: